 Yes – we recommend booking at least two or three months in advance, as our schedule can get quite booked up.

 Projects for books of up to 120,000 words will take four weeks to complete from the start of your slot.
 Projects between 120,000 and 160,000 words will take five weeks.
 Longer books will have bespoke timelines.

 What subgenres of historical fiction do you accept?

-We accept a wide range of takes on the historical fiction genre, including (but not limited to) time-slip, dual timelines, thrillers, romance, drama, action/adventure, mystery, children’s, YA, alternate history, and historical fantasy.
-We do reserve the right to turn down any project if we don’t feel it’s a good fit for us.
+We accept a wide range of takes on the historical fiction genre, including (but not limited to) time-slip, dual timelines, thrillers, romance, drama, action/adventure, mystery, alternate history, and historical fantasy.
+We do not accept non-fiction, children’s fiction, or erotic fiction.
+We do accept Young Adult, but bear in mind all our readers are 18 years old or over.
+We reserve the right to turn down any project if we don’t feel it’s a good fit for us.
 If you’re not sure, just get in touch and ask.